vccabral/ansible-fann-tutorial/README.md

 # ansible-fann-tutorial
-A ansiblized way to understand how FANN works on the hello world demo training the XOR function on a small net.
+A ansiblized way to understand how FANN works by running the cononcial fann demo 'XOR' on a small net.

 # pre-requisties
  * ansible